askarum/CS543/MP2/corners/corner_solution_template.md

-## Corner Detection - Solution Template
+## Corner Detection

 **NOTE:** All values and figures in this template are examples that you will need to replace with your own results

-1. **Method Description.** *TODO*: Describe the different mehtods and their key implementation detials.
+1. **Method Description.** In this task I implemented Harris corner detection.
+First step was to compute derivatives of the images.
+Then second moment od the derivatives were computed.
+I used Gaussian weights and convoluted through Ixx, Iyy and Ixy to compute response values.
+I used non-maximum supression to get rid of weak corners.
+Final results are shown below.

 2. **Precision Recall Plot.**